jystewart/wp-rails-authentication/readme.txt

 Providing your blog server can access the database, you simply need an appropriate database.yml file.

+= Are there other approaches to this problem?

+Since this plugin was developed, the [Rails Integration API](http://wordpress.org/extend/plugins/rails-integration-api/) plugin has been released.
+That requires you to add some API code to your rails app, but may be easier if you want to keep all the encryption logic solely in rails or can't add an extra module to PHP.

 == Upgrade Notice ==

 This is the first version so I'm the only one who'll be doing any upgrading.